Kimberley Walsh: Acting

 Walsh stated that she would like to star in a musical in the future, playing a stage role.
 In October 2007, she successfully auditioned for the role of a cast member of Les Misérables, and was also allowed to sing an encore of "On My Own" in character.
-The process was shown on the reality TV series The Passions of Girls Aloud which aired in March 2008.
+The process was shown on the reality TV series The Passions of Girls Aloud, which aired in March 2008.

 In late 2010, Walsh landed a role in the live-action 3D family comedy film Horrid Henry: The Movie as the titular character's overactive cousin Prissy Polly, with the film being released on 29 July 2011.
-Walsh also appeared in the 2013 movie All Stars, alongside Theo Stevenson once again, who she appeared with first in Horrid Henry: The Movie.
+Walsh also appeared in the 2013 movie All Stars, alongside Theo Stevenson once again, whom she appeared with first in Horrid Henry: The Movie.
 She plays the minor role of his character's mother.

-On 5 October 2011 through 21 May 2012 she made her West End theatre debut, playing Princess Fiona in the London production of Shrek the Musical.
+On 5 October 2011 through 21 May 2012, she made her West End theatre debut, playing Princess Fiona in the London production of Shrek the Musical.
 The announcement came after Amanda Holden announced her pregnancy in August 2011.
 Originally signed on until 27 February 2012, she extended her run to 21 May 2012.
 She subsequently returned to the West End stage in October 2015, playing the role of Jovie in Elf: The Musical.

 In 2018, she appeared in the second series of the Channel 4 school drama Ackley Bridge as Claire Butterworth.
 On her casting, she commented: "It was nice to hear the northern accent everywhere you turn.
 A lot of the kids were really excited that I was there because I was from Bradford.
 It's a very small town and a lot of the kids came from there that were in the show."

-In 2019, she returned to theatre where she played Susan in the Original London Cast of Big (musical) alongside Jay McGuiness as Tom Hank's character of Josh.
-In 2020; Walsh reunited with McGuiness to originate the role of Annie in Sleepless: The Musical, based on Sleepless in Seattle which, due to Covid restrictions, only ran for a limited season.
+In 2019, she returned to theatre when she played Susan in the Original London Cast of Big The Musical alongside Jay McGuiness as Tom Hank's character of Josh.
+In 2020; Walsh reunited with McGuiness to originate the role of Annie in Sleepless: The Musical, based on Sleepless in Seattle which, due to COVID-19 restrictions, only ran for a limited season.